International Student Admission

 - Summer school: $125

 Bethel University financial assistance for international students is limited.
 Therefore, each student is responsible for finding his/her own source of funds.
 Seeking sponsorship is highly encouraged, as international student awards vary and apply only to tuition.
-International students are eligible to receive merit awards as well as international student scholarships.
-Merit awards may vary based on academic abilities, athletic abilities as assessed by coaches or music/theatre/art talents as assessed by faculty.
+International students are eligible to receive merit awards (ranging from $4,000-$16,000 a year) as well as international student scholarships.
+Merit awards may vary based on academic abilities, athletic abilities as assessed by coaches, or music/theatre/art talents as assessed by faculty.
 Students should connect with someone in their area of interest for additional information.
 Merit awards and the international student scholarship do not require additional applications.
-International student scholarships are awarded after February 1 by the International Admission and Scholarship Committee based on academic achievement, test scores and leadership qualities.
-Students receiving the award must live on campus and are subject to scholarship rules in place at the time of enrollment.
-The application for admission and all supporting documentation must be submitted by February 1 for enrollment.

 What is the Affidavit of Support?